dbrattli/Expression/notebooks/03 - Lambda Calculus.md

 ## Do we need to know about lambda calculus?

 You usually do not need to know about lambda calculus.
 But look out for point-free programming which may both simplify or over complicate your code.
-Lambda calculus is a must have knowledge when dealing with compilers and expression trees (ASTs).
+Lambda calculus is a must-have knowledge when dealing with compilers and expression trees (ASTs).